rebelsky/sams-assorted-musings-reflections/tchotchkes-odd-bodkins.md

 O'Neill's "Odd Bodkins" comic strips that I bought on eBay a few years ago.

-*was* one of my favorite strips; it hasn't been published in years, and I don't think I've looked at any of my Odd Bodkins collections in a long while.
+Odd Bodkins is one of my favorite strips.
+Or at least Odd Bodkins *was* one of my favorite strips; it hasn't been published in years, and I don't think I've looked at any of my Odd Bodkins collections in a long while.
 But when I was in high school, it was perfect for